 - Learn from the best and brightest speakers by attending national Fraternity programs that focus on leadership development, values reflection and professional development.

 - Learn how to create a safe environment himself and others, standing up to the pressures facing college students.
-Given to all new members, GreekLifeEdu addresses alcohol use, hazing prevention and sexual assault prevention in ways that empowers positive behavior and bystander intervention.

 - Create a network of friends and brothers who can support him for a lifetime.